SummaryRead the full fact sheet

 Diagnosis of osteoporosis

-Currently, the most reliable way to diagnose osteoporosis is to measure bone density with a dual-energy absorptiometry scan or DXA.
-A DXA scan is a short, painless scan that measures the density of your bones, usually at the hip and spine, and in some cases, the forearm.
+Currently, the most reliable way to diagnose osteoporosis is to measure with a dual-energy absorptiometry scan or DXA.
+A DXA scan is a short, painless scan that measures the density of your bones, usually at the hip and spine and, in some cases, the forearm.

 You can qualify for a Medicare rebate for a DXA scan if you:

 - have previously been diagnosed with osteoporosis

 - have had one or more fractures due to osteoporosis

 - are aged 70 years or over

 - have a chronic condition, including rheumatoid arthritis, coeliac disease or liver disease

 - have used corticosteroids for a long time.